-The Innovation Challenge includes two public competitions, two closed-door sessions, and one workshop each year.
-In addition, the IC offers occasional events, workshops, and outside speakers to encourage and inform all students and faculty interested in innovation and entrepreneurship.
+The Innovation Challenge includes two public competitions, two closed-door sessions, and several workshops each year.
+In addition, the Berthiaume Center for Entrepreneurship offers occasional events, workshops, and outside speakers to encourage and inform all students and faculty interested in innovation and entrepreneurship.

-- The Executive Summary and Elevator Pitch Competition challenges and rewards participants for taking the first steps toward building their business model and forming their elevator pitch.
+- The Seed Pitch Competition challenges and rewards participants for taking the first steps toward building their business model and forming their elevator pitch.
 In this round, teams must convince the judges why they need money to move forward with their venture.
 Teams will also get valuable feedback from the judges.
 The money awarded to each team will vary and reflect progress of venture.

 - The Innovation Challenge Semi-Final Round is a closed-door competition that emulates an investor boardroom experience.
 Selected teams present their business concepts to a panel of judges and compete for a slot in the final competition.

-- The Final Business Plan Competition takes place in April.
+- The Final Shark Tank Competition takes place in April.
 The best of the best compete for over $50K in prizes.
 Judges determine winning teams and award amounts.